 Ethical procurement respects international standards against criminal conduct (like bribery, corruption and fraud) and human rights abuse (like modern slavery).
-If you're sourcing promotional items check that the production factory is a SEDEX member and request a copy of their factory audit reports.
+If you're sourcing items check that the production factory is a SEDEX member and request a copy of their factory audit reports.
+Our preference is that suppliers conduct a 4-pillar audit of their facilities, but 2-pillar audits will also be considered.
 Check that these reports, along with any other certifications, are valid and any non-conformities are being addressed sufficiently.